This site traces my New England heritage back 400 years through an ever-increasing number of surnames.

 I continue to standardize place names and to include county names in the place fields (I'm still working on this--please be patient!), and I continue to standardize my Julian/Gregorian calendar dates: for split dates (e.g. 1714/15) I am entering the later date (e.g. 1715) reasoning that an individual would be born *by* that date regardless of calendar used.
 Sorry if this bothers professionals and other purists.
 I'm always amazed when I find dates fields that need changing from the year 2000 or thereabouts.

 I do collect names rather addictively.
 The cluster genealogy and crowdsourced collective-intelligence gathering originated years ago with my Andrews research, and it continues.
 I do try to be careful and look not only for consensus but for corrections and new information as well.

 If you have information that supports, adds to, or refutes information found here, I would be happy to hear from you!
 I update the website at least once a year.

 My site has wildly outgrown the free search service provided by the fine folks at FreeFind, to the point that it isn't reasonable to include their search box on my site any longer.

 Copy and paste the following search string, adding your own search terms without the brackets, into Google or your favorite search engine for optimal searching:

 site:http://freepages.genealogy.rootsweb.com/~megen/ [surname] [firstname]

 There's a space after the ~megen/ and spaces between search terms.
 Good luck!

-I currently have nearly 200,000 names in my database, and on any given day well over 50% of those individuals are directly related to me in some way.
+I currently have over 215,000 names in my database, and on any given day well over 50% of those individuals are directly related to me in some way.
 Most pertain to the above surnames as these families resided in New England broadly, or Maine specifically, from the 17th century to the present.